 We are also excited to share that masks are no longer required and we are at 100% seating capacity on Monday, May 17th at all Pete's locations.
 That said, we're still committed to enforcing the safest standards possible; please read on to learn about how we live this commitment in our restaurants.

 How are We Keeping Things Safe?

 Gloves for all employees at all times during service in our Colorado and Tucson locations.
 We've always donned the gloves, but now we've added masks to the getup in light of the Delta variant.

 Increased employee hand-washing protocols.
 We've always enforced stringent rules on when and how to wash one's hands, and now we're being even more nit-picky about it.

-Temperature checks and employee wellness checks before every shift.
-If an employee reports a raised temperature, they cannot begin work.
+Employee wellness checks before every shift.
+If an employee shows any symptoms of illness, they cannot begin work.
 We're real sticklers about it.